 Dassault Aviation and Thales Present White Paper “The Contribution of Artificial Intelligence (AI) to Sustainable Aviation”

-Dassault Aviation and Thales organized a morning presentation of the White Paper “Contribution of Artificial Intelligence (AI) to Sustainable Aeronautics” on Thursday, September 25, in Mérignac, with the support of the French National Institute for Research in Digital Science and Technology (Inria)
+Dassault Aviation and Thales organised a morning presentation of the White Paper “Contribution of Artificial Intelligence (AI) to Sustainable Aeronautics” on Thursday, September 25, in Mérignac, with the support of the French National Institute for Research in Digital Science and Technology (Inria)

 Date: